zumasys/docs/site/jbase/transactions/transaction-replication/introduction-to-transaction-journaling/README.md

 ## Prerequisites

 To perform this steps in this walkthrough document, you will need an installed and licensed system running jBASE 5.6 or greater, along with licensing for Transaction Journaling.
-If you need to complete this task, please review jBASE Installation Guide for [Windows](windows-installation) or [Linux](jbase-56-linux-installation-guide).
+If you need to complete this task, please review the jBASE Installation Guide for [Windows](windows-installation) or [Linux](jbase-56-linux-installation-guide).

 You should also have reviewed Introduction to jBASE, for knowledge of commands and utilities used in this walk-through.